DiCaprio 2: Release and promotion

 On October 31, 2018, to celebrate his birthday, JID revealed the album's release date.
-On November 11, 2018, JID revealed the album's tracklist, blurring out the album's remaining features, other than J. Cole on already released single, "Off Deez".
+On November 11, JID revealed the album's tracklist, blurring out the album's remaining features, other than J. Cole on already released single, "Off Deez".
 JID revealed the remaining features on November 15.
-On November 19, 2018, JID released the album's trailer.
+On November 19, JID released the album's trailer.
 In the trailer, JID depicts six scenes from DiCaprio's films: Inception, The Revenant, The Wolf Of Wall Street, Titanic, Django Unchained, and The Aviator, with album instrumentals for each scene.

 JID announced the first leg of his Catch Me If You Can tour on December 4, 2018, in support of the album.
-Leg one begun on January 22, 2019 in Eugene, Oregon and conclude in New Orleans on March 23, 2019.
-Reason, Lou The Human and Hardo served as opening acts on the first leg of the tour.
-The second leg of the tour was announced on February 12, 2019, Saba, Mereba, Deante' Hitchcock and Mez served as supporting acts.
+Leg one begun on January 22, 2019, in Eugene, Oregon and conclude in New Orleans on March 23.
+Reason, Lou The Human, and Hardo served as opening acts on the first leg of the tour.
+The second leg of the tour was announced on February 12, with Saba, Mereba, Deante' Hitchcock, and Mez serving as supporting acts.

 Singles

-On September 16, 2018, JID announced the album's first single titled, "151 Rum".
+On September 16, 2018, JID announced the album's first single, titled "151 Rum".
 The single was released on September 19.
 The song was produced by Christo and Nice Rec.
 The music video was released on May 1, 2019.

-On November 4, 2018, JID announced the album's second single, "Off Deez" featuring J. Cole.
+On November 4, JID announced the album's second single, "Off Deez" featuring J. Cole.
 The song was released on November 6, and was produced by ChaseTheMoney, with additional production from Dro Fe.
-The music video for "Off Deez" was released on December 4, 2018, and was directed by Cole Bennet.
+The music video for "Off Deez" was released on December 4, and was directed by Cole Bennet.
 The video features a cameo from rapper Joey Badass.

 Other songs

 "Hasta Luego" was originally released on July 7, 2017.
 The song was initially recorded for his debut album, The Never Story (2017).
 On October 3, 2018, JID premiered the song "Workin Out" on A COLORS SHOW.
-On November 28, 2018, JID performed "Skrawberries" on the Tonight Show Starring Jimmy Fallon with BJ the Chicago Kid and Thundercat, paying tribute to the late Mac Miller.
+On November 28, JID performed "Skrawberries" on the Tonight Show Starring Jimmy Fallon (with BJ the Chicago Kid and Thundercat), paying tribute to the late Mac Miller.
 On March 6, 2019, JID released the music video for "Off da Zoinkys", directed by Scott Lazer.
-The music video recreates the opening tracking shot from Robert Altman's 1973 film The Long Goodbye, based on Raymond Chandler's 1953 novel of the same title.
+The music video recreates the opening tracking shot from Robert Altman's 1973 film, The Long Goodbye, based on Raymond Chandler's 1953 novel of the same title.
 The video stars actor and singer Ansel Elgort playing Philip Marlowe.